rafavzqz/geopdes/geopdes/doc/README.txt

 * inst/space/bsp_2_nrb_1d__.m, inst/space/bsp_2_nrb_2d__.m,
   inst/space/bsp_2_nrb_3d__.m.
-Fixed a bug where the modified shape functions where not returned in the output.
+Fixed a bug where the modified shape functions were not returned in the output.